Liszt Ferenc Airport at a Glance

 How to get from Budapest Airport to Budapest?

 There are 4 ways to reach Budapest from BUD Airport.
-You can either hire an airport taxi or book a private transfer, or alternatively, use public transportation.
-A shuttle bus runs from Budapest Airport, while there is also a train connection to the city.
+You can either hire an airport taxi or book a private transfer (or even a car rental).
+Alternatively, you can use public transportation.
+A shuttle bus runs from Budapest Airport, and there is also a train connection to the city.

 How early should you arrive at Budapest Airport?